Observing and Interpreting Gravitational Waves

 There is a limit to how massive a neutron star can be – somewhere between 2 and 3.2 times the mass of our Sun – before it is simply too massive to support itself and will collapse further, probably into a black hole.
 Black holes are dense enough that they warp spacetime so much that even light is unable to escape to be observed by a distant observer.
 This presents a problem for trying to observe black holes with conventional electromagnetic telescopes.
 Nevertheless, indirect observations of black holes have been made.
 For example, by watching stars near the centre of our Galaxy it was noticed that they orbit an invisible object over one million times heavier than the Sun, which surely must be a black hole.
 Additionally, in so-called X-ray binaries we observe stars being pulled apart by unseen companions and, by observing the accretion of material onto the companions, we strongly suspect the presence of black holes.

 In 2015 the Advanced LIGO observatories directly detected the gravitational-wave signature emitted by merging pairs of black holes hundreds of megaparsecs from the Earth.
-Advanced LIGO and Advanced Virgo will regularly continue to observe black hole mergers as the detectors reach their design sensitivity.
-In addition to mergers of black holes, it is hoped that we will also observe merging systems containing neutron stars in the near future.
+Advanced LIGO and Advanced Virgo will regularly continue to observe black hole and neutron star mergers as the detectors reach their design sensitivity.
 With many sources to observe, our group focuses both on ensuring that such observations happen and in exploring what science we can extract now that gravitational-wave astronomy is establishing itself as a brand-new tool for observing the Universe!

 Observing compact binary mergers

 Observing the signature of compact binary mergers buried within the data taken from large-scale gravitational-wave observatories is not a trivial task.
 The gravitational-wave signals that we see from such compact objects are faint and are often buried within the noise of the interferometric detectors.
-However, using highly accurate models of the gravitational wave signals of compact binary mergers, we use “matched-filtering” techniques to be able extract possible signals from the noise.
+However, using highly accurate models of the gravitational wave signals of compact binary mergers in matched filtering algorithms, we are able to extract possible signals from the noise.
 Matched filtering works by multiplying, for all times, the interferometer data by the expected gravitational-wave signal, weighting by the fact the detector is more sensitive at some frequencies than others, and then looking for any point where the resulting statistic produces a large value.

 Constructing template banks